evanx/bashbin/redis-scan/readme.md

 # Redis SCAN

-So we should not to use `redis-cli keys` - especially not on large Redis instances on production machines.
+So we should not use `redis-cli keys` - especially not on large Redis instances on production machines.
 This can block Redis for a number of seconds.

 We should of course rather use `SCAN` (and `SSCAN` et al).
 Where the first line returned is the cursor for the next iteration.